Pakistani police besiege Imran Khan's home as deadline for handing suspects over to him expires - ExBulletin

 According to Amir Mir, spokesman for the provincial government of Punjab, the police were ready to use firearms in the event of an attack.
 He told a news conference on Thursday that at least 3,400 suspects linked to the clashes had been arrested and more raids were planned.

-The announcement drew criticism from advocacy group Amnesty International and the Human Rights Commission of Pakistan, which oppose the trial of civilians in military courts.
+The plan to try civilians in a military court has drawn criticism from advocacy group Amnesty International and the Pakistan Human Rights Commission.
 Military trials in Pakistan are usually held behind closed doors, depriving civilians of some of their fundamental rights, including the right to hire a lawyer of their choice.

 Khan was ousted by a vote of no confidence in parliament last year.
 He claimed the ousting was illegal and a Western plot.

 He now faces more than 100 lawsuits, mostly for incitement to violence, threats against officials and defying a ban on gatherings.
-He is also facing a corruption case with his wife and was summoned by the National Accountability Bureau on Thursday to answer questions about the case.
+He was summoned by the National Accountability Bureau to answer questions Thursday about a corruption case he is facing with his wife.

+But Khan told the agency he could not attend as he was busy fighting for protection from arrest in numerous cases against him.
+In his written response to the agency, he said its investigation against him was politically motivated.

 |